Back to Blog

 The Evolving Stance on Advertising

 Altman admits his position has softened.
-He pointed out that highly relevant, discovery-driven ads (as on Instagram) can help users find products they want, even though most internet ads felt like noise.
-He repeatedly emphasizes caution – saying "we approach ads with great caution" – and prefers other monetization (like charging for AI "agents") over traditional ads.
+He pointed out that highly relevant, discovery-driven ads, as on Instagram, can help users find products they want, even though most internet ads felt like noise.
+He repeatedly emphasizes caution, saying "we approach ads with great caution", and has often preferred other monetization paths like subscriptions, agents, apps, and commerce over traditional display ads.

 As he put it on OpenAI's podcast: "We haven't done any advertising product yet.
 I'm not totally against it. … I think ads on Instagram [are] kinda cool… but it'd take a lot of care to get right."
 In short, he no longer flatly rules out advertising, but insists it must help users rather than distract them.